 The biggest difference between fixed-fee and hourly billing is what you’re paying for.
 With hourly rates, you’re paying for a professional’s time.
 With a fixed fee, you’re paying for a result.
 This small shift changes the dynamic of your relationship with your CPA.
 An hourly model can sometimes discourage communication, as every phone call or email adds to the final bill.
 A fixed-fee arrangement aligns your goals with your accountant’s.
 Their incentive is to work efficiently and effectively to deliver the promised services, making them a true partner in your business accounting and management.
 This fosters a more collaborative and open relationship.

-What’s Included in a Fixed-Fee Tax Package?
+What’s Inside a Fixed-Price Tax Package?

 A fixed-fee package is all about clarity.
 You know exactly what services you’re getting and what you’ll pay for them, which is a huge relief when you’re trying to manage your business’s cash flow.
 While every accounting firm structures its packages differently, most build them around a core set of services designed to get your LLC’s taxes filed accurately and on time.
 The goal is to cover the essentials for a typical business year without any surprise bills.